iSatishYadav/net-core-console-nlog-with-di/README.md

 # Using NLog in a .NET 5 Console Application with Dependency Injection

 ## Description
-Explains how to setup NLog as logging provider for .NET Core Console Application and Microsoft Extension Logging (MEL).
+Explains how to setup NLog as logging provider for .NET 5 Console Application and Dependency Injection).

-Demonstrated with a Console application.
+Demonstrated with a .NET 5 Console application.
 Example project can also be found on [GitHub](https://github.com/iSatishYadav/net-core-console-nlog-with-di).

-### 0. Create a new .NET Core console project
+### 0. Create a new .NET 5 console project

 ### 1. Add dependency in csproj manually or using NuGet